marcodamianperez/free-game-tracker/readme.md

 ## 🌐 Live version

 Check out the live version [here](https://marcodamianperez.github.io/free-game-tracker/).
+This online version doesn't properly work like when you run the development server due to some issues that I'm having with the bundler that I'm currently using.
+It will be fixed soon.

 ## 🌟 Features